What is a CT scan?

-A CT (computerised tomography) scan is a painless, non-invasive imaging test.
-It uses low-dose X-rays and a computer to produce detailed images of many structures inside the body, including the internal organs, blood vessels and bones.
-CT scans are used to help detect diseases and injuries.
+A CT (computerised tomography) scan is a painless, non-invasive imaging test that uses low-dose X-rays to produce detailed cross-sectional images of the internal organs, blood vessels, and bones, helping to detect a wide range of conditions including heart disease, lung conditions, and tumours.

 What is a CT scan for?